Join the club! Subscribe Here

 • If needed to move to a serving plate, freeze for 15 minutes, then use a large spatula to transfer to plate.

-• Cool on pan 2-3 minutes and then remove to cooling rack to cool completely.
+• Cool on pan 2-3 minutes and then remove to a cooling rack to cool completely.

-• Once ready to bake, take out of freezer and place 2 inches apart on parchment lined baking sheet.
+• Once ready to bake, take it out of the freezer and place 2 inches apart on parchment-lined baking sheet.
 Let soften while the oven preheats.
 Bake as directed above.
-Always fresh cookies!
+Always fresh cookies

 Nutrition